Siale Piutau: English Rugby

 Piutau signed for Bristol in the Greene King IPA Championship, initially on a short-term deal, which was later extended to a permanent contract, in December 2016.

 Piutau became a regular starter at Centre and was known for his on and off field leadership.
 He played 66 times for Bristol and was present for the Bears' promotion to the Premiership in 2018 and in the successful European Challenge cup campaign in 2020.
-Piutau announced that he will leave Bristol at the conclusion of the 2020/2021 season.
+Piutau announced that he would leave Bristol at the conclusion of the 2020/2021 season.

 Return to Japan

 On 7 June 2021, Piutau left Bristol in England at the end of the 2020-21 season, as he returned to Japan to sign for Shimizu Koto Blue Sharks in the Japan Rugby League One competition.